PARMESAN SCALLOPED POTATOES — Classic scalloped potatoes made with real cream and Parmesan cheese.

-But these are pretty amazing.
-It’s really hard to say no to seconds!
+And since these potatoes are pretty amazing, it’s really hard to say no to seconds!
+Hence their special occasion status.

 I usually end up using about 6 medium sized potatoes in this recipe and it seems to work out about right.
 Russet and Yukon Gold are both good varieties to try in this dish, and I think red skinned potatoes would work well too.